-Brazil turns to local industry to build ventilators as China purchases fall through
+Brazil turns to local industry to build ventilators as China orders fall through

 In one positive sign for Brazil’s supply crunch, a private company managed to buy 40 tonnes of protective masks from China, with the shipment arriving by cargo plane in Brasilia on Wednesday.

-The shipment of 6 million masks worth 160 million reais ($30 million) was undertaken by pharmaceutical and hospital equipment company Nutriex, based in Goiania, 220 kilometers east of Brasilia.
+The purchase of 6 million masks worth 160 million reais ($30 million) was undertaken by pharmaceutical and hospital equipment company Nutriex, based in Goiania, 220 kilometers east of Brasilia.
 The firm plans to donate part of the order.

 Health authorities began to sound the alarm this week over supply shortages as hospitals faced growing numbers of patients with COVID-19.